A note about indexing and backlinks

 <meta name="robots" content="follow, index, max-snippet:-1, max-video-preview:-1, max-image-preview:large"/>

-A non-followed page discounts all of the links- in terms of passing link juice however there could still be some benefit for these links in the sense of a diluted vote.
+A non-followed page (or nofollow link) (if indexed) discounts all of the links- in terms of passing link juice however there could still be some benefit for these links in the sense of a diluted vote.
 We simply don’t know how Google treats them.
+Some SEO’s believe that even a non linked brand mention has value, [Such as Check out the best Adidas running shoes for 2026].
 The nofollow vs follow conversation is one to watch.
-It is beyond the scope of this rant.
+It is beyond the scope of this primer on links.

 Here is the complete Google specification of the use https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag

 What the links are missing is a key point of INDEXATION, and therefore TRAFFIC.
 These pages where your links turn up are typically profile pages the high DA sites like sony.com (it doesn’t matter who) allow anyone to create.
 These member pages or similar are blocked from being indexed to save SEO for the domain.
 If they were indexed then Google would see the ‘Link Farm’ which these pages become.
 Do you pay for links on Facebook or on Twitter?
 NO for the same reason.
-There could be a social effect if they were influential pages but not an SEO benefit.
+There could be a social effect if they were influential pages but not an SEO benefit, unless the post is high traffic.
+You get an SEO benefit if your page has traffic regardless of the source.
+But it has to be natural.
+You can’t obviously just keep clicking your link yourself.
+Google isn’t that stupid.
+But it can be in some ways.

 When a page isn’t indexed the links are worthless.
 Google is maybe allowed to crawl the page (if the crawl budget ever allows it) but it isn’t going to assign any value to these links.